 "A friend's boyfriend had dropped and didn't know what to do so called me to help, I had only been given the naloxone about 4 days earlier.
 He was in the bathroom slouched over so put into the recovery position first, checked to make sure the area was safe, checked his airways he was breathing but shallow and so I rang ambos, and handed the phone to my friend.
 I told them I had the Naloxone they told me to give it to him immediately, so I did.
 I gave him one injection and he woke up straight away." – 43 year old woman.

-Quote from a participant in a NSW take home naloxone trial, in Lintzeris, Nicholas et al. 'Designing, implementing and evaluating the overdose response with take-home naloxone model of care: An evaluation of client outcomes and perspectives.'
-Drug and alcohol review vol. 39, 1 (2020): 55-65. doi:10.1111/dar.13015
+The above quote is from a participant in a NSW take home naloxone trial, taken from Lintzeris, Nicholas et al. 'Designing, implementing and evaluating the overdose response with take-home naloxone model of care: An evaluation of client outcomes and perspectives.'
+Drug and alcohol review vol. 39, 1 (2020): 55-65. doi:10.1111/dar.13015.

 Opioid overdose occurs when "too much" opioid binds to opioid receptors in brain, slowing down and stopping breathing.
 Naloxone is a short-acting opioid antagonist medicine that reverses the effects of an opioid overdose.
 Naloxone works by temporarily knocking opioids off the receptors and taking their place.
 In the event of a suspected overdose if someone administers naloxone immediately, it can stop the effects of the overdose and keep the person alive while an ambulance arrives.
 With basic training, the naloxone medicine can be safely and effectively administered by anyone.

 Naloxone is for people at risk of opioid overdose (whether they have a history opioid use disorder, inject opioids or take prescribed medication) or people who are likely to witness an opioid overdose such as carers, family, friends or acquaintances of people who use opioids.